 Square (NYSE: SQ)

 The company was founded in 2009 by Jack Dorsey, who is also the CEO of Twitter.

-The company began as a way for small businesses to accept credit card payments without having to buy expensive point of sale systems.
+It began as a way for small businesses to accept credit card payments without having to buy expensive point of sale systems.

-Square’s payment processing system sees billions of dollars in transactions every year.
-They offer a few different hardware products, including a card reader for smartphones and a POS system that works with the Apple iPad.
+It also has innovative hardware products, including a card reader for smartphones and a point of sale system that works with the Apple iPad.

 However, the Cash App is slightly different in that it allows users to invest in stocks and cryptocurrency.

 With an incredible suite of products and strong financial performance, it’s no surprise that investors love Square.

 Futu Holdings (NASDAQ: FUTU)

-Futu operates two investing apps – Futubull in Asia and Moomoo in the United States.
-Both apps offer a wide array of market data and wealth management tools, as well as a social media aspect.
+Futubull and Moomoo offer a wide array of market data and wealth management tools while maintaining a social media aspect.